299th Tactical Aviation Brigade: Ukrainian era

 The 299th TAB suffered the loss of two Su-25 strike aircraft due to accidents.
 The first on 11 November 2015, when strike aircraft call sign Blue 07 piloted by Lieutenant Yegor Bolshakov crashed after colliding with high voltage transmission lines, the pilot died.
-Another strike aircraft, Blue 38 was lost on 14 July 2016 at Starokostiantyniv air base, after a failed take off.
+Another strike aircraft, Blue 38 was lost on 14 July 2016 at Starokostiantyniv Air Base, after a failed take off.

+Organization

+The active Aircraft are most likely organized into 3 combat groups.
+Two consisting of 10-12 single seat Su-25s and the last fielding the remaining two seat Su-25UBs.
+The latter operates in the rear, mostly for training puropses.
+In total, the brigade has around 30 active pilots flying combat sorties.